UKHO/devops-pipelinetemplates/auto_tag/README.md

 ## Usage

-Reference this repository inside the yaml pipeline
+1. Reference this repository in your pipeline YAML

 ```yaml
 resources: